 OpenAI Assistants with persistent vector store

-The Astra Assistants API is a drop in replacement for OpenAI’s Assistants API that uses Serverless (Vector) database for persistence and supports the following features:
+The Astra Assistants API is a drop in replacement for the OpenAI Assistants API.
+The Astra Assistants API uses a Serverless (Vector) database for persistence, and it supports the following features:

 -